How to Delete Old Time Machine Backups on Your Mac

 The Time Machine tool on macOS is a great way to create backups of your data.
 Because it’s a native Apple tool, it integrates seamlessly with the operating system.
 You can set it and forget about it, safe in the knowledge that Time Machine can restore your system in a few minutes if something goes awry.

 However, you can’t always forget about it.
 Sometimes you might see an error message that says your backup is too large for the backup disk.

 What can you do?
 You’ll need to delete some old Time Machine backups to make space for new ones.
 There is only one correct method for doing so: to use the Time Machine app.
 Let’s see how to delete backups on your Mac.

 How to Delete Time Machine Backups on Your Mac

 The only Apple-approved way to remove Time Machine backups is to manage them through the Time Machine app.
 To delete old backups using Time Machine, use the following instructions:

 - Connect your backup drive to your computer.

-- Click on the Gear icon.
+- Click on the Gear icon in the Finder window.